Hearing Aid Accessories & Repairs

 Much like any electronic device, a hearing aid that has accrued enough damage over time can be a complete loss.
 In cases like this, it’s usually better financially and for peace of mind to replace the hearing aid with a new model.
 While it takes an expert to properly diagnose a damaged hearing aid, you can begin to assume your hearing aid is beyond repair if:

-At Hawkins Hearing we can can repair or at the least diagnose the problem with all makes and models of hearing aids.
 If you are having trouble with your hearing aids, we’d be more than happy to help you get your devices back in working order.
-Call us at (440) 248-4790 or stop by one our Practice to schedule an appointment and find out what options are available to fix your broken hearing aid.
+Call us at (440) 248-4790 or stop by our Solon office.